How Wine Can Get Its Swagger Back: Terroir > Wine Brands

 Dear Wine Industry,

 I read Mark Brown.
 I listen to Vinepair.
 The same story plays on repeat: wine has a big problem.
-Sales are down, interest is waning, and younger generations aren’t engaging.
-Craft beer drinkers, who should have expanded or migrated to wine, didn’t.
+Sales are down, interest is waning, and younger generations aren't engaging.
+Craft beer drinkers, who should have migrated into wine, didn't.
 And we have no one to blame but ourselves.

 The American approach to wine is broken.
-Instead of leaning into what makes wine unique — its deep connection to place — we leaned into celebrity endorsements, flashy labels, and overly manipulated wines.
-We handed over the narrative to marketing teams, and now consumers, especially the younger ones, are turning to alternatives like craft cocktails and non-alcoholic beverages that feel more genuine and accessible.
+Instead of leaning into what makes wine unique -- its deep connection to place -- we leaned into celebrity endorsements, flashy labels, and heavily manipulated wines.
+We handed the narrative to marketing teams.
+Now consumers, especially younger ones, are moving toward craft cocktails and non-alcoholic options that feel more honest and more accessible.

-But the solution isn’t out of reach.
-We can reverse this trend by embracing what makes wine truly special: terroir.
+But the solution is not out of reach.
+We can reverse this by embracing what makes wine genuinely special: terroir.

 The Solution: Terroir Over People

-The best wines in the world aren’t defined by their branding or even their winemakers.
-They’re defined by their terroir.
-Great wine begins with great terroir — the unique interplay of soil, climate, and geography that gives a wine its soul.
+The best wines in the world aren't defined by their branding or even their winemakers.
+They're defined by where they come from.
+Great wine begins with great terroir, the unique interplay of soil, climate, and geography that gives a wine its soul.
 From the cobblestones of the Rocks District in Washington State to the limestone slopes of Burgundy, terroir is what makes wine unlike any other beverage.

 Training: The Missing Link

 The focus needs to be on the front line: on-premise and off-premise staff.
 Restaurants, retailers, and distributors are the gatekeepers of the wine experience.
-They are the ones who interact directly with consumers, and they are our best chance to tell wine’s story.
-By equipping them with the knowledge and tools to speak about terroir in a meaningful, accessible way, we can rebuild trust and excitement.
+They're the ones who talk to consumers face to face.
+Equip them with the knowledge and the language to speak about terroir in a way that's meaningful and accessible, and you start rebuilding trust.

 A Local Example: The Rocks District

-Recently, I gifted clients a bottle from the Rocks District of Milton-Freewater, one of the most terroir-driven regions in the world.
-This AVA, with its cobblestone soils formed by the Missoula Floods, produces wines with stunningly unique character.
-The bottle was “Some Days Are Stones” by Two Vintners.
-While the winemaker, Morgan from Two Vintners, is exceptional, it’s the terroir — and his respect for it — that elevates his wines to greatness.
+Recently, I gifted clients a bottle from the Rocks District of Milton-Freewater, one of the most terroir-driven AVAs in the country.
+The cobblestone soils there were deposited by the Missoula Floods roughly 15,000 years ago.
+Those stones absorb heat during the day and release it at night, pushing phenolic ripeness in ways you can taste.
+The bottle was 'Some Days Are Stones' by Two Vintners.
+Morgan is an exceptional winemaker, but it's the terroir and his respect for it that elevates the wine.

 The Shift We Need

-The best wine brands aren’t brands at all; they’re custodians.
-As an industry, we need to prioritize education and storytelling around terroir, not individuals or trends.
-Consumers are more likely to develop loyalty to a wine that connects them to a place than to a fleeting brand persona.
+The best wine brands aren't brands at all.
+They're custodians.
+As an industry, we need to prioritize education and storytelling around place, not personalities or trends.
+Consumers are far more likely to develop loyalty to a wine that connects them to somewhere real than to a label that hired the right agency.

-The U.S. wine industry has a choice to make.
-We can continue to prioritize wine brands, celebrities, and labels, or we can double down on what makes wine unique.
+The US wine industry has a choice to make.
+We can keep prioritizing brands, celebrities, and labels, or we can double down on what makes wine worth drinking.
 But doubling down requires effort.
-It requires meaningful, consistent training for the people who sell and serve wine.
-It requires restaurants to see their wine program as more than a line item and retailers to see beyond margins.
+It requires real, consistent training for the people who sell and serve wine.
+It requires restaurants to treat their wine program as more than a line item.
+It requires retailers to think beyond margin.

-Here’s the takeaway: People are secondary to place.
-Wine’s future depends on its connection to place.
-If we shift our focus to terroir and train those on the front lines to share its story, we can rebuild the trust and curiosity that have been lost.
-Let’s help wine get its swagger back — by getting back to what matters.
+People are secondary to place.
+Wine's future depends on its connection to the land.
+If we shift our focus to terroir and train those on the front lines to share that story, we can rebuild the trust and curiosity we've lost.
+Let's help wine get its swagger back by getting back to what actually matters.

 Sincerely,